 Crisis Management

-The Daiichi Sankyo Group defines "Crisis" as a collective term for events among the potential risks in our corporate activities that have arisen and that require urgent action and also events with a high likelihood of occurring.
-The Group has formulated a Global Crisis Management Policy that defines basic matters related to Crisis Management with the aim of minimizing losses caused by such events.
+The Daiichi Sankyo Group defines "Crisis" as a collective term for events that have arisen and require urgent action.
+The Group has formulated a Global Crisis Management Policy that defines basic matters related to Crisis Management for regions, functions, and group companies with the aim of minimizing losses caused by such events.

-As stated in our basic policy, we are committed to "Upon the occurrence of a crisis, the Daiichi Sankyo Group shall respond immediately and precisely based on the following principles: ensuring the safety of the lives and communities of Daiichi Sankyo Group employees and related personnel; and fulfilling the responsibilities as members of a life science company.
+As stated in our policy, "Upon the occurrence of a crisis, the Daiichi Sankyo Group shall respond immediately and precisely based on the following principles: ensuring the safety of the lives and communities of Daiichi Sankyo Group employees and related personnel; and fulfilling the responsibilities as members of a life science company.
 The Group shall endeavor to minimize human, social, or corporate losses and strive for business continuity and quick recovery."

-In addition to promoting autonomous Crisis Management in each region and function as well as at group companies, we have established a system that enables us to respond flexibly and globally according to the type of Crisis (Disasters, Accidents, Incidents <including Terrorism>, Scandals, Violations of laws, Information management issues, Product issues) and the degree of impact of the Crisis.
+In addition to promoting autonomous Crisis Management in each region, function, and group company, we have established a process that enables us to respond flexibly and globally according to the type of crisis (disasters, accidents, incidents (including terrorism), scandals, violations of laws, information management issues, product issues, etc) and the degree of impact of the crisis.

-Reporting criteria and reporting routes shall be specified, a Crisis Management Officer shall be established (who is designated by the CEO or COO), as shall an Initial Crisis Management Officer (the VP of Compliance & Risk Management Department).
-In the case of a Crisis with a major global impact and the need for company-wide responses, the Group will share such information with the Risk Management Officer and endeavor to prevent the escalation of the situation and quickly resolve it through immediately and appropriate initial responses.
+Reporting criteria and routes will be specified and a Crisis Management Officer will be established (designated by the CEO or COO) along with an Initial Crisis Management Officer (Head of Global Risk Management).
+In the case of a crisis with major global impact and the need for company-wide responses, the Group will share such information with the Risk Management Officer and work to prevent the situation escalation and quickly resolve it through immediate and appropriate initial responses.

-After a Crisis convergence, we will analyze the situation ex post facto to prevent recurrences and improve our response.
+After a crisis resolution, we will analyze the situation retrospectively to prevent recurrences and improve our response.

 zoom